skippyr/dl/README.md

 If you need help related to this project, open a new issue in its [issues page](https://github.com/skippyr/dl/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.

-## ❡ Privacy

-This software does not collect, store or share any user data.
-It only gathers the minimal information needed for its functionality, and this data is discarded once its execution is over.
-Its source code is available for reviews.
-If you have any questions about it, open a new issue in its [issues page](https://github.com/skippyr/dl/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.

 ## ❡ Contributing

 This project is open to review and possibly accept contributions, specially fixes and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/dl/pulls) or to my [e-mail](mailto:skippyr.developer@icloud.com).